Tree-sitter

 Syntax: (#not-eq? capture captureOrString...)

-Compatibility note: As of Nova 11, more than two arguments may be provided.
-In Nova 10, only two arguments were supported for a single comparison.
+Compatibility notes: The any- variant was added in Nova 12.
+In Nova 11 and later, more than two arguments may be provided (in Nova 10, only two arguments were supported for a single comparison.)

 Examples: